-Babcock Integrated Technology Limited is a private company which is incorporated and domiciled in the UK.
+Babcock Integrated Technology Limited is a private company, limited by shares, which is incorporated and domiciled in the England and Wales, UK.
 The address of the registered Office is 33 Wigmore Street, London W1U 1QX.

 The ultimate controlling party is disclosed in note 28.
 The principal activity of the Company is set out in the Strategic Report on page 3.
 These financial statements, which have been prepared in accordance with the Companies Act 2006, are presented in pounds sterling and, unless stated otherwise, rounded to the nearest thousand.